-Scotland is famous for some amazing wedding venues and The Log Cabin at Ravenseugh Beach is certainly a fantastic one to photograph.
-I have photographed a few weddings here before, and it certainly never fails to impress and create a wonderful backdrop for a wedding.
+Scotland is famous for some amazing wedding venues.
+Unsurprisingly, the Log Cabin at Ravenseugh Beach is certainly a fantastic one to photograph.
+I have photographed a few weddings here before.
+Certainly it never fails to impress and create a wonderful backdrop for a wedding.

 There’s a connection with the elements, a midpoint between the power of the sea and the size of the sky.
 In the distance, Bass Rock stands on the horizon like a sentry.
 The Ravenseugh Log Cabin is the perfect location for stripping back the formality that often goes with a wedding and exposing the rawness of the emotions that a wedding day arouses.
 Weddings at this East Lothian wedding venue lend themselves brilliantly to my documentary and unposed style of wedding photography.